Public ownership works

 We own it: locally

 Councils are setting up energy companies to give communities an affordable, green alternative to the Big Six.
-Check out Robin Hood Energy, Bristol Energy and White Rose Energy, as well as Our Power in Scotland and the People’s Energy company.
+Check out Robin Hood Energy, Bristol Energy and White Rose Energy, as well as the People’s Energy company.

 10 councils run their own buses across the UK – publicly owned companies like Reading Buses and Nottingham City Transport win awards every year.

 Local councils are also providing great public alternatives to outsourcing on everything from waste to social care.
 So we’ve set up the Local Public Ownership Awards to celebrate their success!

 The NHS was found to be the best healthcare system in the world in 2014 – scoring especially highly on quality and efficiency (despite being undermined by the government.)

 While water in England is privatised, Scottish Water is publicly owned and is the most trusted utility company in the UK.
 Not for profit Welsh Water helps low income households to pay their bills.

 On our railway, the East Coast line was run in public ownership from 2009 to 2014.
 It had 91% customer satisfaction and returned £1 billion to the Treasury.
 (Today, half of our rail services are run by foreign state owned companies.)

 Channel 4 is commercially run but publicly owned.
 It makes innovative programmes that reflect the UK’s diverse community.